 The White Spruce is a popular tree native to central and northern Michigan and scattered locations of several other northern US states and much of Canada.
 The White Spruce has been heavily planted throughout the state and much of the United States and Canada as an ornamental and as one of the most popular Christmas trees.
 It prefers drier upland forests of moist, cool climates on shallow, rocky sites, but is adaptable to clay and poorer soils.
 It is also well adapted to freezing conditions; is able to establish in the shade of other species on moist or wet sites, gradually able to grow into forest overstory.
-I've noticed in my area of Southwestern Michigan, it is often planted as a windbreak between farm pastures.

 White Spruce Size and Shape

 - The White Spruce tree is slow growing, long-lived, medium-sized to large tree from 60 to 100 feet (18 to 30 meters) in height with approximately a 20 foot (6 meter) spread.
 Michigan Big Tree: 101 feet (31 meters) tall, Luce County.